jmandel/ehi-living-manual/src/chapters/00-03-understanding-the-metadata-table.md

 LIMIT 5;
 </example-query>

+**3. Build Custom Views**

+Create your own documentation views for frequently used tables, combining Epic's explanations with your notes about how the data appears in practice.

+### Working with Undocumented Elements

+While rare, some columns may lack documentation.
+When this happens:
+1. Examine the column name for patterns
+2. Look at actual data values
+3. Check related columns in the same table
+4. Search for similar columns in other tables

 ---

 ### Key Takeaways

-- The `_metadata` table is your guide to all 551 tables and 10,000+ columns in the Epic EHI export
-- When `column_name` is NULL, documentation describes the entire table's purpose
+- The `_metadata` table contains Epic's official documentation from [open.epic.com/EHITables](https://open.epic.com/EHITables)
+- Every EHI export includes this documentation, loaded here as a queryable table
-- Use the "Rosetta Stone" query to generate complete documentation for any table instantly
+- Use table-level documentation (where `column_name` IS NULL) to understand table purposes
 - Search documentation by keyword to discover relevant tables for any healthcare concept
+- Shared column names (like `PAT_ID`) indicate relationships between tables
-- 99.6% of tables are documented, making this an incredibly reliable resource
+- 99.6% documentation coverage makes this an extremely reliable resource
-- Combine metadata queries with actual data sampling for deeper understanding
+- Combine documentation queries with actual data sampling for complete understanding

+---